VerKnowSys/sofin/README.md

 # Sofin - SOFtware INstaller.
-Designed for BSD and Darwin.
+Designed for HardenedBSD-driven production systems - like svdOS.

 ## Author:
 * Daniel (dmilith) Dettlaff (@dmilith).
 I'm also on freenode IRC.